 In conclusion, we show that egg size variation in snowy plovers is highly repeatable within individuals and remains stable over life despite a substantial cumulative maternal investment.
-Rather, egg size variation is driven by seasonal fluctuations in resource availability which, in combination with female-female scramble competition over early nesting opportunities, creates a trade-off between current and future reproductive investments.
+Rather, egg size variation seems to be driven by seasonal fluctuations in resource availability which, in combination with female-female scramble competition over early nesting opportunities, creates a trade-off between current and future reproductive investments.
 Our results suggest that senescence is not a major driver of age-dependent dynamics of egg size – a surprising result that is inconsistent with the disposable soma theory.
-Yet, we do show that the prior experience gives older and local a competitive advantage over younger and naïve conspecifics scrambling for early nesting opportunities.
+Yet, we do show that the prior experience gives older and local females a competitive advantage over younger and naïve conspecifics scrambling for early breeding opportunities that are at the heart of the polyandrous mating strategy (Andersson 2004).
 We suggest that future research should explore whether and how polygamy and senescence interact to affect the reproductive output and what consequences these factors have on offspring survival.
 Studying patterns of senescence in wild populations with flexible mating systems may help shed light on how variation in mating strategies shape individual life history trajectories and lifetime reproductive success.

 FIGURES